Skip to main content

 Final Recommendation

-The 2022 Le Redini has the right markers: Panzano pedigree, Cavalli polish, Merlot comfort, Alicante depth, and a critic profile that stretches well beyond the $27 price.
+The 2022 Le Redini has the right markers: Panzano pedigree, Cavalli polish, Merlot comfort, Alicante depth, roughly 2,917 cases produced, and a 95-point Vinous profile that stretches well beyond the $29 allocation price.

-At $27, the value is not subtle.
-It is $9 under the current market frame and $53 under the winery/reference anchor — the kind of spread that makes six bottles feel like the smart move.
+This is not just “good for the money.”
+It is a serious Tuscan red with a score-to-price disconnect: $29 versus a $36 market frame and an $80 winery/direct reference.
+That is the kind of spread that makes six bottles feel like the smart move.

 Open With Purpose